-- Lastly, vaccinate chicks at 3 weeks of age using a live vaccine.
+- Lastly, vaccinate chicks at three weeks of age using a live vaccine.

 5. Fowl typhoid

-Fowl typhoid occurs, especially in chickens.
-It is caused by the bacterium Salmonella Gallinarum and is characterized by the following symptoms.
+Fowl typhoid occurs, especially in chickens and is caused by the bacterium Salmonella Gallinarum and is characterized by the following symptoms.

-marked by fever, loss of appetite, thirst, anemic pallor of the skin of the head, and prostration.
+Marked by fever, loss of appetite, thirst, anaemic pallor of the skin of the head, and prostration.

 - Loss of appetite.